Omairss/ds5500-hw2/README.md

 As shown in the plot and confirmed by the model, time and GDP/capita together, independently contributed to the increase in life expectancy.
 This can be explained by increases in simple, cheap but effective technologies such as condoms and vaccines.
 GDP/capita has a more obvious, direct connection to increases in life expectancy with countries with higher GDP's being able to afford more sophisticated healthcare.

+### Autocorrelation
+Since the data is time series, it's apparent that the data for GDP/captia and life expectancy is auto-correlated over some time lag.
+That is to say the value for GDP per capita at time t[1] will be coorelated with GDP per capita at t[0].
+Since linear regression assumes its features to be 'independent', having autocorrealtion in the data will voilate this assumption and could lead to a misleading analysis.
+For the purposes of the homework, however, 'time' is added as a variable and we hope that the parameter for time captures most of the autocorrelation and the effect size of GDP per capita and life expectancy is correct.

 ## Problem 5

 The baseline regression model here with X = GDP/Capita and Y = Child mortality, we get a poor r-squared of 0.21.

-Baseline line of fit:
+### Baseline line of fit:

 ![baseline](images/prob5-baseline-lof.png)

-Baseline residual:
+### Baseline residual:

 ![residual](images/prob5-baseline-residual.png)

 Since the the relationship also looked like it was logarithimic, both X and Y were log transformed.
 The scatter plot looks as follows:

-Line of fit with square_root(X) and Y log transformed:
+### Line of fit with square_root(X) and Y log transformed:

 ![baseline](images/prob5-final-lof.png)

-Residuals with square_root(X) and Y log transformed:
+### Residuals with square_root(X) and Y log transformed:

 ![residual](images/prob5-final-residual.png)